typings/registry/README.md

 ## Requests

-An up-to-date list of [typings requests](https://github.com/typings/meta/labels/typings%20request) are labelled in the [meta](https://github.com/typings/meta) repo.
+An up-to-date list of [typings requests](https://github.com/typings/registry/labels/typings%20request) are labelled in the registry.

 ## Questions?